MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab05_Home Health.md

     ![Graphical user interface, application, table, Excel Description automatically generated](./IMAGES/Lab05/L5P38.png)

 1. [] Select the **Unscheduled Work Orders** tab.
-Find work order **00034** where you added the **Spanish fluency** characteristic and click the grid to highlight it.
+Find work order **00034** where you added the **Spanish fluency** characteristic and select the grid to highlight it.
 Select **Find Availability** to open the Schedule Assistant filter.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P39.png)

 1. [] Notice that any Bookable Resources which do not have the “Spanish fluency” characteristic are dropped from the search.
-Select the **Book** button on the **Bookable Resource’s** schedule to schedule the work order.
+Hover over an open hour on the **Bookable Resource’s** schedule and select the **Book** button to schedule the work order.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab05/L5P40.png)

-1. [] The work order is now scheduled and will no longer show in the Unscheduled Work Orders grid.
+1. [] Select **Exit Search** to close the pane.
+The work order is now scheduled and will no longer show in the Unscheduled Work Orders grid.
 The Resource Optimizing tool will schedule it for the next available time.
-Select **Exit Search** to close the pane.

     ![The work order is now scheduled and has disappeared from the bottom grid.
 Click Exit Search to close the pane](./IMAGES/Lab05/L5P41.png)